 In November 2013, I visited Western Ukraine.
 Spending time with Ukrainian people my own age, I began to understand the problems and restrictions they faced.
 During this period, I witnessed Ukraine’s response to the European trade deal U-turn that had enormous economic and political implications.

 This experience resulted in a fascination with the culture and politics of Ukraine, and I decided to go back to the country to continue observing and exploring this complex and troubled nation.
-I returned to Kiev on the 21st February 2014, the day after more than 50 pro-European militants were shot dead by government forces and the course of Ukraine’s history irrevocably altered.
+I returned to Kiev on the 21st February 2014, the day after more than one hundred pro-European militants were shot dead by government forces and the course of Ukraine’s history irrevocably altered.

 In the second part of this project, I traveled across the country, exploring and observing life outside the Euro Maidan protest site.
 I wanted to gain an insight into how ordinary Ukrainian people sought to free themselves from corruption and exploitation.